L4DK/IT-Supporter/PowerShell Heaven/Security/Password/Random-Password-Generator/README.md

    > :white_check_mark: Add options for users to specify password complexity requirements.

 2. **Interactive Menu:**
-   > Develop an interactive menu for users to customize password generation settings.
+   > :white_check_mark: Develop an interactive menu for users to customize password generation settings.

 3. **Export Options:**
    > Allow users to export generated passwords to a file or a secure password vault.